auth0/docs/articles/videos/get-started/07_01-brand-how-it-works.md

 ---
 # Brand: How It Works

-Learn how branding works with Auth0 and how to add your company name and logo as well as choose colors for your pages.
+Learn how branding works with Auth0.
+Add your company name and logo, and choose colors for your pages.

 <div class="video-wrapper" data-video="e2gdvmgruy"></div>